-DURHAM, N.C. – Duke University’s Office of Durham and Regional Affairs announced the 2010 recipients of the Doing Good in the Neighborhood Community Care Grant Awards.
+DURHAM, N.C. – Duke University’s Office of Durham and Community Affairs announced the 2010 recipients of the Doing Good in the Neighborhood Community Care Grant Awards.

 The Community Care Grants are funded through the annual Doing Good in the Neighborhood employee-giving campaign and are awarded to non-profit community-based organizations through a competitive process.